 The switch back to a 4-3 has the D-Line ready and eager to do some hitting

-High School: Central Gwinnett HS... played for head coach Todd Wofford... rated with four stars by Rivals... ranked as the No. 18 defensive end prospect nationally and with four stars by Scout... finished the year with 70 tackles, seven sacks, three fumble recoveries and two blocked kicks... recorded 19 total tackles, six tackles for losses, two sacks, two fumble recoveries and a blocked punt in his first two prep games, which sparked instant recruiting interest... an outstanding student in the classroom with a 3.9 GPA.
+High School: Central Gwinnett H.S. ...
+Played for head coach Todd Wofford ...
+Rated four stars by Rivals.com ...
+Ranked as No. 18 defensive end prospect nationally and with four stars by Scout.com ...
+Finished year with 70 tackles, seven sacks, three fumble recoveries and two blocked kicks ...
+Recorded 19 total tackles, six tackles for loss, two sacks, two fumble recoveries and blocked punt in first two prep games, which sparked instant recruiting interest ...
+Outstanding student in classroom with 3.9 GPA.